CoDeKu-Labs/codeku-devops-cloud-micro-tasks/Linux/CPT-LX-001/CPT-LX-001_Chathuwa-67/README.md

 ### 3.Save and exit the crontab editor.

+### 4: Verify the Cron Job (Optional)
+Wait for 10 minutes to see if the script runs automatically.

+Check the system_monitor.log file again to verify that new entries have been added:

+    cat system_monitor.log

 ### Summary of the Steps:

 1. **Clone the repository** and navigate to the script directory.